What if I have to miss a class weekend?

 Are there networking opportunities available through the program?

 Yes.
 The program has a cohort structure, so students get to know each other well during the 20 months of classes.
-The program also provides various opportunities for interacting beyond the classroom setting, including receptions at the end of each semester and occasional regional events which are designed to foster relationships among the OEM network, which include well over 800 OEM alumni and current students.
+The program also provides various opportunities for interacting beyond the classroom setting, including receptions at the end of each semester and occasional regional events which are designed to foster relationships among the OEM network, which includes nearly 1,000 OEM alumni and current students.

 What types of opportunities are available for graduates of the program?

 There are excellent career opportunities for graduates of this program.
 Graduates of our traditional engineering master’s program have consistently enjoyed outstanding career opportunities, including placement with companies such as Lockheed Martin, Northrop Grumman, L3Harris, Motorola, Intel, IBM, Accenture, and Ernst & Young.
 OEM students have full access to the University’s Career Resource Center, which maintains close connections with nearly all corporate employers of technical graduates.
 Due to the high caliber of applicants that the program attracts, students will often take classes with and have exposure to hiring managers at some of the strongest technical employers in the state.

 Tell me about the Graduate Record Exam (GRE).

-**The GRE requirement has been waived for the program beginning Fall 2020.
-This is a temporary adjustment to UF Graduate School policy and is a result of testing difficulties associated with COVID-19.
-The GRE requirements will be reinstated for future programs.
-As a general policy (i.e., in non-COVID 19 conditions), all applicants must take the GRE unless they have already successfully completed an approved advanced degree program.
+All applicants must submit satisfactory GRE scores unless they have already successfully completed an approved advanced degree program.
 Typically, applicants will not need to retake the GRE if they have an advanced degree (such as a master’s degree, PhD, JD, etc.) from a regionally accredited program that requires the GRE or GMAT for admission.
 The General Test, which contains the verbal reasoning, quantitative reasoning, and analytical writing portions of the exam, is required; the Engineering Subject Exam is not.
 The GRE is administered by computer at Prometric Testing Centers (many are located inside Sylvan Learning Centers).
 To register, visit the GRE website (www.gre.org) or call (800) 473-2255.
 The Educational Testing Service (ETS) maintains scores for five (5) years.
 If you have previously taken the GRE, but cannot obtain an official score from ETS, contact the OEM office to see if your scores are already on record with UF.
 Other standardized tests, such as the GMAT, cannot be substituted.
 Please see our Admissions Requirements page for current GRE score requirements.